hollabaq86/hollabaq86.github.io/_posts/2018-10-16-Formatting-Noisy-Data-for-Machine-Learning.md

 // this gives me just the notes column from the CSV

 $ csvcut -C 5 dishes_defense.csv > trimmed_defense.csv
-// this gives me all columns except the notes columne
+// this gives me all columns except the notes column
 ```

 Once I had all the columns/fields in my source CSV files in the same order, I could use the tail command to dump all contents of my CSVs starting at a specific row (like row 2, so that I'm not copying headers) into a condensed file: